-To get to the site from downtown Foz is easy, however, it is quite a ride since it takes about 30 to 40 minutes.
+Getting to the site from downtown Foz is easy, however, it is quite a ride since it takes about 30 to 40 minutes.
 Just take either bus # 101 or 102 from the main bus terminal Terminal Transporte Urbano TTU.

 Besides these two pretty wet landmarks, Foz do Iguaçu tries to interest and entertain visitors with other attractions.
 As a matter of fact, some of them are a bit too theme park oriented.
 And since they also have a couple of shopping centers, the whole thing reminded me a bit of the International Boulevard in Orlando in Florida.
 Fortunately, they are not that professional and profit-oriented yet.